First, Thank you YFU Estonia for this awesome experience!

 10. ¨Don´t you miss your family and friends though?¨

 Of course I do.
-Some days more, some days less, but I won´t let a temporary feeling get in the way of doing something amazing, something that I really want.
+Some days more, some days less, but I won´t let a

 So yes, I do miss them, if that answers your questions.
 But I don´t mind because I know it is all for the greater good.